Frequently Asked Questions

 If you want to make a gallon of solution, 2 to 2.25 cups per gallon of RODI water would be the proper strength for a dosing system, be it manually or with a dosing pump.

-If you wanted to raise alkalinity in a batch of fresh saltwater, roughly 1 tablespoon per 10g of water should raise the saltwater's dKH by 1 point.
+If you wanted to raise alkalinity in a batch of fresh saltwater, roughly 1.5 teaspoons in 100g of saltwater should raise the alkalinity's dKH by 1 point (calculator linked below).
 Your mileage may vary.
 Always mix up the soda ash in a glass of water, stirring it well until it looks clear.
 Then pour it into an area of high flow so it mixes into the full volume of saltwater, and retest in a few minutes to see if you've reached the desired level.
 It's always best to under-dose and add more until you learn how much you'll need exactly.

 Note: Do not buy Baking POWDER, you want Baking Soda.